nextcloud/appstore/docs/storedeveloper.rst

 make test-data
     downloads and sets up test apps, needs certificate validation to be disabled and a running server at http://127.0.0.1:8000

+make prod-data prod_version=12.0.0
+    similar to **make test-data** but installs all apps from production for a nextcloud version locally

 make l10n
     compiles and installs translations